21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 Ice floating?
 Wait, hear me out!
 This unique winter activity in Rovaniemi is perhaps one of the most surprising ways to see the Northern lights!

 On this tour, you can fit in an icy lake where a hole has been dug out so people can float in the icy water.
-And if you’re worried about getting cold: you wear an insulated, buoyant suit that keeps you warm no matter how cold the water is!
+And if you’re worried about getting cold: you wear an insulated, buoyant survival suit that keeps you warm no matter how cold the water is!

 For millennia, the Indigenous Sámi people have been reindeer herders.
 It’s a difficult job that involves herding reindeer across a variety of unforgiving terrains — all without losing track of them.

-While traditionally, herding and harvesting reindeer for their meat was one of the main ways that Sámi people made a living, now tourism is also an important part of the economy.
-Some herders bring their reindeer to a dedicated farm for the winter season and invite tourists to come learn about the history of reindeer herding and offer activities like reindeer sleigh rides.
+While traditionally, herding and harvesting reindeer for their meat was one of the main ways that Sámi people made a living, now tourism is also an important part of the economy, especially as it becomes harder for reindeer to survive winters independently due to climate change.

 Go snowshoeing outside the city center.

-Try cross-country skiing.
+Try cross-country skiing

 Walk along the Kemijoki River… and maybe go for an ice dip!

-… And you can too if you’re feeling up to it — there is a heated changing room and a steam room available to warm up in afterwards for a small fee of about 5€.
+… And you can too if you’re feeling up to it — you can book access to a small changing room and the swimming hole for a small fee of about €10 (see website for details here).

-Visit the Luosto Amethyst Mines.
+Visit the Luosto Amethyst Mines

-One of the more unique things to do in Rovaniemi in winter is take a day trip to the Lampivaara Amethyst Mine.
+One of the more unique things to do in Rovaniemi in winter is take a day trip to the Lampivaara Amethyst Mine in Luosto.
 This tour includes a guide who will tell you all about the history and geology of the area, as well as stories about the amethysts that have been excavated here, in this special part of Pyhä-Luosto National Park (the only place where amethysts can be extracted).

-Check out the Pilke Science Centre.
+Check out the Pilke Science Centre

 Another fun place to visit in winter in Rovaniemi is the Pilke Science Centre in downtown Rovaniemi.
 The Pilke House focuses on an ecosystem very near and dear to Finnish hearts: the forest!